Looking to keep track of shared events for your business, team, or family? Shared calendars give you (and

 Image showing the delegation options.

-• After the delegation preferences have been specified, the end user can add the calendar through the delegation settings.
+After the delegation preferences have been specified, the end user can add the calendar through the

 Image showing the final delegated calendar in the end user’s list.